 Our design theme for the new winery is Framing the Vineyard, in order to feature the rolling topography of Alexander Valley from every point on the property and to bring our guests into the winemaking process from vineyard to cellar.
-Heading up the design team is lead architect Daniel Piechota of SAGAN PIECHOTA, best known for their striking residential and commercial work throughout Northern California.
-The modern barn concept draws inspiration from the historic barns of the Alexander Valley, creating a striking balance between traditional materials and modern design.
+Heading up the design team was lead architect Daniel Piechota of SAGAN PIECHOTA, best known for striking residential and commercial work throughout Northern California.
+The modern barn concept drew inspiration from the historic barns of the Alexander Valley, creating a striking balance between traditional materials and modern design.

 Net Positive Water, Net Positive Energy

 Our new winery features state-of-the-art water reclamation technologies, including our dedicated Membrane Bioreactor (MBR), which treats and filters 100% of the water from our cellar with natural biological activity and reduces our potable water needs by 37%.